 Yes, spaying your female cat prevents pregnancy, but there are other great reasons to do it.
 For example, spaying your cat prevents:

-If your cat has just given birth, wait until the kittens are weaned to speak with your vet about the spaying procedure and post-surgery recovery.
+If your cat has just given birth, wait until the kittens are weaned to speak with your veterinarian about the spaying procedure and post-surgery recovery.

 Keeping your cat indoors and away from male suitors may be an effective way to prevent cat pregnancy.
 Pet Health Network says that indoor cats have a reduced risk of other potential health hazards, including a shorter life span; injuries from fights with other animals or from entering traffic; and illnesses from exposure to pesticides, and viruses (including feline leukemia).

-Knowing how to tell if a cat is pregnant is the best way to ensure she gets the love and care she needs if she's expecting.
-By recognizing these signs, you'll be able to get your vet involved in the care process sooner so that you can properly set up your home for a safe and healthy delivery.
+Knowing some tell-tale signs of pregnancy in cats is the best way to be prepared: you can get an early confirmation from a veterinarian and help, ensure she gets the love and care she needs while she's expecting.
+By recognizing these signs, you'll be able to get your veterinarian involved in the care process sooner so that you can properly set up your home for a safe and healthy delivery.